Han Sun-hwa: 2014–2020: Acting roles and group departure

 In 2014, Han got her first television lead role in the MBC weekend drama Rosy Lovers alongside actor Lee Jang-woo.
-CNN International Seoul listed Han as one of the nine rising "it" stars in Korean entertainment citing her as a "multi-tasking" artist.
 The same year, her performance in tvN romance drama, Marriage, Not Dating earned her a nomination for Best Young Actress at the 16th Seoul International Youth Film Festival.
 She also won two best new actress awards from MBC and SBS Drama Awards for her roles in Rosy Lovers and fantasy thriller God's Gift: 14 Days.

 It was confirmed on September 26, 2016, that Han had not renewed her contract with TS Entertainment and would leave the company in October.
-On October 14, 2016, Han joined Huayi Brothers as an actress.
+On October 17, 2016, Huayi Brothers announced through an official statement that it had signed an exclusive contract with Han.

 In 2017, Han starred in the office comedy series Radiant Office, as well as teen drama School 2017.
 In 2018, Sunhwa was cast in MBC weekend drama My Contracted Husband, Mr. Oh.

 On March 13, 2020, KeyEast announced that it had signed an exclusive contract with Han.
-Later, she was cast in the romantic-comedy drama, Backstreet Rookie, alongside actors Ji Chang-wook and Kim Yoo-jung, adapted from the webtoon of the same name.
-She played Dae-hyun's (Ji Chang-wook) girlfriend and former boss, also a convenience store headquarters Public Relations team leader.
-In July 2020, she confirmed her appearance in the JTBC drama Undercover, a remake of 2016 BBC miniseries of the same name.
+Later, she joined the main cast of the romantic-comedy drama, Backstreet Rookie, adapted from the webtoon of the same name.
+She played the male lead's girlfriend and former boss, and the Public Relations team leader at the convenience store headquarters.
+In July 2020, she confirmed her appearance in the JTBC drama Undercover, the Korean remake of 2016 BBC miniseries of the same name, as young Choi Yeon-soo, who later becomes the wife of the younger version of the male lead (played by actor Yeon Woo-jin).

-2021–present: Acting breakthrough and prominent roles
+2021–present: Acting breakthrough and subsequent roles

 In 2021, Han made her film debut with the independent film When Winter Comes, which premiered at the 22nd Jeonju International Film Festival (JIFF).
 Later that year, she also played the lead in her first theatrical release, Cinema Street.
 She was further cast as one of the leads in the web series Work Later, Drink Now, portraying the character of Han Ji-yeon across two seasons, a role that marked a significant breakthrough in her acting career, culminating in her receipt of the Excellence Award, Actress in an OTT Drama at the 8th APAN Star Awards.